SadE54/Grimoire/README.md

 - 📚 Quick access to rules and custom content
 - 🧠 NPC and location generation with the OpenAI API
+- 🎲 Dice rolls on random tables
+- 🔖 OpenAI prompt management via a JSON database
 - 🎲 Dice rolling
 - 🏷 Search by name or keywords
 - 📃 Uses markdown files for content
-- 🔖 OpenAI prompt management via a JSON database
 - 🗂 Supports multiple games and versions via metadata

  🔥 In development:
- * 🎲 Dice rolls on random tables
- * 🕯️Torch simulation with configurable duration
+ - 🕯️Torch simulation with configurable duration

 ---